 There are also additional time limits you may encounter at the state level.
 For example, a state may have an absolute time limit of ten years from the sale date for defective product claims, so if you don’t discover the harm from a defective product and file a claim within those ten years, you would effectively lose your right to file a lawsuit.

-Drafting a Complaint and Proving a Claim
+Drafting a Complaint and Proving a Kansas City Product Liability Claim

-Once you have retained the services of a product liability lawyer and are sure you are within the statute of limitations for filing a defective product claim, your attorney will help you draft your initial complaint to the defendant.
+Once you have retained the services of a product liability attorney and are sure you are within the statute of limitations for filing a defective product claim, your attorney will help you draft your initial complaint to the defendant.
 The complaint will outline your personal information, the elements of your claim, and the evidence you have to prove that the defendant is liable for your injuries.
 Your attorney will also advise you as to the damages you can claim.

 In a product liability claim, the plaintiff does not need to prove negligence on the part of the defendant, only that the product in question had a defect that directly caused the plaintiff’s damages.
 Manufacturers are strictly liable for defects that occur during the production process.
 In some cases, the defendant may need to prove they were not negligent in the design, production, or marketing of a product.